Nocknock01/Password-Strength-Checker0/README.md

 Analyzes passwords for length and presence of lowercase, uppercase, digits, and special characters.

-Gives live feedback and assigns a strength classification (Weak → Strong).
-GitHub
-+3
-GitHub
-+3
-GitHub
-+3
-GitHub
-+1
-GitHub
-+1

-Languages

-Primarily Python, but also includes HTML and CSS components (likely for UI).
-GitHub
-GitHub

 Installation & Usage
 While not detailed in the visible README, typical usage likely involves cloning the repo and running the Python script.